-Charles has published numerous articles, and is the author of the new book, Mindfulness Meditation Made Simple.
+Charles has published numerous articles, and is the author of the new book, Mindfulness Meditation Made Simple: Your Guide to Finding True Inner Peace.
 He is also the creator of 12 Steps of the Mindfulness Meditation Practice outlined in the book.

 Charles has a master’s degree in Public Administration from Syracuse University, with a focus on health care management and policy.
 He has worked for the North Carolina State Senate in writing legislation to address childhood obesity, and government efficiency.
 He has a background in accounting and business management, and has served as CEO of ITC, an international telecommunications company.